ravendb/docs/Documentation/5.4/Raven.Documentation.Pages/start/guides/azure-functions/overview.js.markdown

 {CODE-BLOCK:bash}
 npm install
-npm start
 {CODE-BLOCK/}

-By default, the template is configured to connect to the Live Test instance of RavenDB and you will see a welcome screen like this:
+By default, the template is configured to connect to the Live Test instance of RavenDB.
+Since this is only for testing purposes, next you will configure the app to connect to your existing RavenDB database.

+### Starting the Function

+You can start the Azure Function locally using:

+`npm start`

+If you are using Visual Studio Code, you can also debug the function with F5 debugging.

+You will see the welcome screen if the template is set up correctly:

 ![.NET template welcome screen](images/js-func-start.jpg)